zhengjunyao-work/arc24/docs/modeling/Iteration_21_more_data_augmentation.md

 ### Submission results

-TODO: do I get better LB score when using task data augmentation
+The same training with task augmentation scored 19 on LB and without just 14 (v15 vs v17).
+There is uncertainty on this scores but it seems that the improvement is clear.

 ## Conclusion

+We observed an improvement in model accuracy on validation and also an improvement in leaderboard score when using more data augmentation.

 ## Next steps